 I used the same methods to make a small hay trailer for my tractor and then attached the whole thing to a farm-themed cake.

 Now you know all the steps and essential ingredients and tools for making an edible tractor cake topper for your little one’s birthday party.
-Of course, you can always improvise with the shapes or decorations, but keep close to the steps.
+You can always improvise with the shapes or decorations, but keep close to the steps.
 Making and assembling a tractor cake topper can sometimes be a tricky project!
+But hey, your mind is way more creative than you think!
+Who know we can even use your own improvision.